kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 Richard is thought to be the grandson of Sir Hugh Plat, who was baptised 3 May 1552 at St. James' Garlich Hythe, and knighted by James I at Greenwich on 22 May 1605.

-Richard enrolled among the first settlers of Milford, CT, 20 Nov 1639.
+Richard was enrolled among the first settlers of Milford, CT, 20 Nov 1639.

 ## Price, Patrick &amp; Mary Folin; emig. from Ireland 1850
 *KLD's 3rd great-grandparents from the Parker line*